Learning

 Mapping of knowledge production and mutual learning.

 These zones of learning can be regional.
-The need active maintenance and reproduction or re-learning.
-They are inherently collaborative but the flow of meaning can break even if it remains in potential.
+They need active maintenance and reproduction, or re-learning.
+They are inherently collaborative, but the flow of meaning can break even when it remains in potential.

 The volume and resolution of this knowledge varies.
 Scientific, engineering, geometrically mapped knowledge of contemporary human societies further overlays this in a patchwork fashion.